vinicoli/mota-core/README.md

   - The stack pointer register for pointing to the subroutine next instruction.
 - adder.vhd
   - Used to naturally increment PC.
+- register_file.vhd
+  - The block of sixteen 16-bit registers.

 To be implemented:
 - main.vhd